How to Protect and Care for Theater Stage Curtains

 Does the smell of other flame retardants leave you feeling ill after treatment from their strong ammonia odor?
 Not with Flamecheck M-111, which has a light lemon scent when sprayed, leaving no smell behind once the curtains are dry.
 Less chemical and faster drying times leave you with soft and supple stage curtains.
 Just two light sprays over the velour curtains are normally all you need when you use Flamecheck M-111 to pass the NFPA 701 test.

 PRO TIP: When applying any flame retardant, be safe.
-Always use standard paint precautions, including wearing goggles, dust mask and gloves when spraying any chemical.
+Always use standard paint precautions, including wearing goggles, dust masks, and gloves when spraying any chemical.

 Washing the curtains will remove Flamecheck M-111.
 We developed tags that have a water-based red ink section that washes out when wet that will alert the Fire Inspector that the item in question should immediately be retested to verify it’s still up to code.